The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Experiments

 \section{Experiments}

-The set of large language model classes we evaluate can be grouped into four distinct categories: (1) base models (namely RoBERTa \citep{liu:etal:2019}, BERT \citep{devlin:etal:2018}, GPT-2 \citep{radford2019language}, EleutherAI \citep{gpt-j,gpt-neox-20b}, BLOOM \citep{bloom}, OPT \citep{zhang:etal:2022}, and GPT-3 \citep{brown:et:al:2020}), (2) LLMs finetuned on dialogue (BlenderBot \citep{ng-etal-2019-facebook}), (3) instructable LLMs finetuned on downstream tasks (T0 \citep{sanh2022multitask} and Flan-T5 \citep{flan}), and (4) instructable LLMs finetuned with an unknown method (OpenAI's API models).
-Each group contains one or more model classes for which we evaluate a range of model sizes.
-A detailed categorization of the models and the attributes we discuss in the results can be found in appendix \ref{appendix:models-table}\footnote{Note that there are several important aspects unknown for models behind APIs, like Cohere and OpenAI.}.
-We make use of the OpenAI and Cohere APIs as well as the pretrained models in the transformers library \citep{wolf-etal-2020-transformers} and EleutherAI's framework to evaluate them \citep{eval-harness}.
+The set of large language model classes we evaluate can be grouped into four distinct categories: \begin{enumerate} \item \textit{Base models}: large-scale pre-trained models; RoBERTa \citep{liu:etal:2019}, BERT \citep{devlin:etal:2018}, GPT-2 \citep{radford2019language}, EleutherAI \citep{gpt-j,gpt-neox-20b}, BLOOM \citep{bloom}, OPT \citep{zhang:etal:2022}, Cohere's base models, and GPT-3 \citep{brown:et:al:2020} \item \textit{Dialogue FT}: LLMs fine-tuned on dialogue, BlenderBot \citep{ng-etal-2019-facebook}. \item \textit{Benchmark IT}: LLMs fine-tuned on tasks with natural instructions for each benchmark or ``benchmark-level instruction-tuned models''; T0 \citep{sanh2022multitask} and Flan-T5 \citep{flan}. \item \textit{Example IT}: LLMs fine-tuned on tasks with natural instructions for each example or ``example-level instruction-tuned models''; a subset of OpenAI's API models and Cohere's API models). \end{enumerate} For Benchmark IT models, annotators write a single instruction for an entire dataset.
+The models are then fine-tuned on each example from the dataset with the same instruction.
+We distinguish this from example-level IT; for that type of fine-tuning each example in a dataset gets a new instruction, resulting in a more diverse dataset.
+Each group contains model classes for which we evaluate a range of sizes.
+A detailed categorization of the models and their attributes can be found in appendix \ref{appendix:models-table}.\footnote{Note that there are several important aspects unknown for models behind APIs, like OpenAI's model sizes.} We make use of the OpenAI and Cohere APIs as well as the pretrained models in the transformers library \citep{wolf-etal-2020-transformers} and EleutherAI's framework to evaluate them \citep{eval-harness}.
 All code used for this paper can be found on GitHub\footnote{\url{https://github.com/LauraRuis/do-pigs-fly}} and the dataset is made publicly available on HuggingFace\footnote{\url{https://huggingface.co/datasets/UCL-DARK/ludwig}}.
-We separately treat zero-shot and few-shot in-context evaluation, discussing performance for different model sizes of each model class and the variance over the prompt templates.
-Additionally, we manually group the test examples into categories and analyse what type of examples are difficult for the models.
+Below, we present zero-shot and few-shot results, discussing patterns of performance of the models in the four different groups.
+We further look at the results for different model sizes of each model class and the variance over the prompt templates.
 We contrast the models' performance with human performance.
 To this end, each test example gets annotated by five humans.
-We split the test set in four and assign each annotator a subset, giving us twenty annotators in total.
-Details on the human experiment can be found in the Appendix \ref{appendix:humaneval}.
-Detailed performance broken down by model and prompt template can be found in Appendix \ref{appx:sec:all-results}.
+We split the test set in four and assign each annotator a subset, leaving us with twenty annotators in total.
+The average human performance is 86.2\%, and the best performance is 92\%.
+Some of the errors humans make uncover examples that have multiple interpretations, and others uncover annotation errors.
+The nature of the task of implicature resolution means we do not expect models to perform better than human best performance.
+Details on the human experiment can be found in the Appendix \ref{appendix:humaneval} (also containing an analysis of human errors), and detailed results per model and prompt template in Appendix \ref{appx:sec:all-results}.
+We also test for spurious correlations present in the benchmark (like lexical cues the model can rely on), and find no indication (Appendix \ref{appx:sec:spurious-corr-experiment}).